-In total, 36 species were found: 19 at Lazaunkar, 17 at Cima Uomo (Tab.
+In total, 36 species were found: 19 at Lazaunkar, and 17 at Cima Uomo (Tab.
 1).
-22 species were found on the two active rock glaciers, 8 on a fossil rock glacier, 11 on the scree slope and on the LIA moraine.
+A total of 22 species were found on the two active rock glaciers, 8 on a fossil rock glacier, 11 on the scree slope and on the LIA moraine.
 No species were found on the debris-covered glacier of Cima Uomo.
 Only two species were found on both sites, Encalytpa alpina and Pohlia cruda.

 According to IUCN red list (Tab.
-1), at Italian scale the investigated sites host a Critically Endangered species (Dicranum brevifolium), two Endangered species (Hymelonoma compactum and Dicranum elongatum) and two Vulnerable species (Ptychostomum funkii and Grimmia incurva).
+1), at Italian scale the investigated sites host a critically endangered species (Dicranum brevifolium), two endangered species (Hymelonoma compactum and Dicranum elongatum) and two vulnerable species (Ptychostomum funkii and Grimmia incurva).